marcossdev/vue-imc-calculator/README.md

 # IMC Calculator

+- This application was inspired by the BMI calculator from [Dev-CasperTheGhost](https://github.com/Dev-CasperTheGhost)

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup